Dominate LinkedIn Video Ads: Turn Your Events Into High-Converting Content

 Content repurposing: Video ads that don’t break the budget

-Unless you’re brand new around here, you already know our stance on the events-to-multimodal content flywheel.
-Which is: Event videos are a goldmine of content.
+Unless you’re brand new around here, you already know our stance on what makes a powerful content flywheel.
+For most B2B brands, event videos are an untapped goldmine of multimodal content.

 By repurposing your existing event content, you’ll maximize your return on investment and maintain a steady stream of high-quality video ad content without going back to the drawing board and requesting a new budget every time.